tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-servicefromtemplatedescription.md

 <br/>
 The activation mode of service package to be used for a service.

-The activation mode of service package to be used for a service.
+The activation mode of service package to be used for a Service Fabric service.
+This is specified at the time of creating the Service.

+Possible values are:

+  - SharedProcess - This is the default activation mode.
+With this activation mode, replicas or instances from different partition(s) of service, on a given node, will share same activation of service package on a node.
+The value is zero.
+  - ExclusiveProcess - With this activation mode, each replica or instance of service, on a given node, will have its own dedicated activation of service package on a node.
+The value is 1.

 ____